A guide to visiting Sevilla, Spain

-Seville has fast become one my top 5 favorite cities I have ever visited.
-It is a perfect destination for solo travelers – safe, walkable, friendly locals, perfect weather, with lots to see and do.
-The city is also spoilt for choice when it comes to places to eat and drink and it wasn’t expensive compared to other major cities in Spain.
+Seville has fast become one my top 5 favourite cities I have ever visited.
+It is a perfect destination for solo travellers – safe, walkable, friendly locals, great weather, with lots to see and do.
+The city is also spoilt for choice when it comes to places to eat and drink.
+My name is Emily and I have lived in the Andalusia region of Spain for over two years and I have lost count how many times I’ve visited Seville.
+I am confident this travel guide will give you insight into the very best of what Seville has to offer and will help you plan your very own trip to the city.

-If I’ve peaked your interest, then I hope you continue reading to find out all about the top attractions and sites that await you in this beautiful city.
+If I’ve peaked your interest, then I hope you continue reading to find out what awaits you in this beautiful city.

 The Royal Alcazar of Seville